rlivingsus/misc/AllBooks.md

 - Wright, Richard: Burglars on the Job
 - Vance, Ashlee: Elon Musk: Tesla, SpaceX, and the Quest for a Fantastic Future
 - Varol, Ozan: Think Like a Rocket Scientist
+- Vinge, Vernor: A Deepness in the Sky
+- Walton, Jo: Among Others
+- Wearmouth, Darren: Dont Move
+- Wells, Martha: Network Effect
+- Wilhelm, Kate: Where Late the Sweet Birds Sang
 - Willink, Jocko & Leif Babin: Extreme Ownership: How U.S. Navy SEALs Lead and Win
+- Willis, Connie: Doomsday Book
+- Wolfe, Gene: The Claw of the Conciliator
 - Yang, Jeff: Rise
 - Yates, Brook: Cannonball
 - Yi-Sheng, Ng: Lion City